Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Optimal Sampling Policies

 Similarly, if $\alpha\rightarrow\infty$ or $f_{\max}\rightarrow\infty$, the age-optimal sampling policy for solving \eqref{eq_age} is given by \eqref{eq_thm2_1} where $\beta$ is determined by solving

 In these limits, the ratio between ${\mathsf{mse}_{\text{opt}}}$ and ${\mathsf{mse}_{\text{age-opt}}}$ depends on the distribution of $Y$.

 When the sampling rate is unbounded, i.e., $f_{\max}=\infty$, one logically reasonable policy is the zero-wait sampling policy in \eqref{eq_Zero_wait} \cite{2015ISITYates,SunInfocom2016,report_AgeOfInfo2016,KaulYatesGruteser-Infocom2012}.
 This zero-wait sampling policy achieves the maximum throughput and the minimum queueing delay.
-Surprisingly, this zero-wait sampling policy \emph{does not always} minimize the age of information in \eqref{eq_age} and \emph{almost never} minimizes the MSE in \eqref{eq_DPExpected}, as stated below:
+However, this zero-wait sampling policy \emph{almost never} minimizes the MSE in \eqref{eq_DPExpected} and \emph{does not always} minimize the age of information in \eqref{eq_age}, as stated in the following two theorems: